knowledge-summary/programming-book-summary/software-engineering-at-google.md

 Test doubles often need to be vastly simpler than the real implementations.

+A good test should need to change only if user-facing behavior of an API changes.

+## Basic Concepts
 A *seam* is a way to make code testable by allowing the use of test doubles, it makes it possibl to use different dependencies for different systems.

 *Dependency injection* is a common technique for introducing seams. (e.g. Java Framework: [Guice](https://github.com/google/guice), [Dagger](https://dagger.dev/)).